MarkRegalla27/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

 1. pipe |: Sits between two commands.
-The output from the first command gets channelled into the command to the second command.
+The output from the first command gets channelled into the command of the second command.
 2. touch: Creates new file.
 Give it the extension of your choosing.
 3. less: view contents of file. w and spacebar scrolls through file
 4. -i: ignores case of letter when searching within files using grep command